 According to data from Benzinga Pro, during Q3, Alteryx's AYX reported sales totaled $215.71 million.
 Despite a 30.21% increase in earnings, the company posted a loss of $74.51 million.
 Alteryx collected $180.62 million in revenue during Q2, but reported earnings showed a $106.77 million loss.

-Return on Capital Employed is a measure of yearly pre-tax profit relative to capital employed by a business.
-Changes in earnings and sales indicate shifts in a company's ROCE.
-A higher ROCE is generally representative of successful growth of a company and is a sign of higher earnings per share in the future.
-A low or negative ROCE suggests the opposite.
-In Q3, Alteryx posted an ROCE of 0.02%.
+Earnings data without context is not clear and can be difficult to base trading decisions on.
+Return on Capital Employed (ROCE) helps to filter signal from noise by measuring yearly pre-tax profit relative to capital employed by a business.
+Generally, a higher ROCE suggests successful growth of a company and is a sign of higher earnings per share in the future.
+In Q3, Alteryx posted an ROCE of -0.48%.

-ROCE is an important metric for the comparison of similar companies.
+ROCE is a powerful metric for comparing the effectiveness of capital allocation for similar companies.
 A relatively high ROCE shows Alteryx is potentially operating at a higher level of efficiency than other companies in its industry.
-If the company is generating high profits with its current level of capital, some of that money can be reinvested in more capital which will generally lead to higher returns and earnings per share growth.
+If the company is generating high profits with its current level of capital, some of that money can be reinvested in more capital which will generally lead to higher returns and, ultimately, earnings per share (EPS) growth.

 For Alteryx, a negative ROCE ratio of -0.48% suggests that management may not be effectively allocating their capital.
 Effective capital allocation is a positive indicator that a company will achieve more durable success and favorable long-term returns; poor capital allocation can be a leech on the performance of a company over time.